 Recognising the potential benefits of creating a southern sanctuary, Venture Southland worked alongside Stewart Island Promotion Association and an independent consultant, to prepare an application for a Dark Sky Sanctuary on Stewart Island/Rakiura.

-An IDA Dark Sky Sanctuary (DSS) is a public or private land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, or educational value, its cultural heritage, and/or public enjoyment.
-A Dark Sky Sanctuary differs from a Dark Sky Park or Reserve in that it is typically situated in a very remote location.
-The isolation of a sanctuary limits the opportunities for public outreach, and therefore increases awareness of these fragile sites and promotes their long-term conservation
+A Dark Sky Sanctuary is an area that has been identified to possess an exceptional or distinguished quality of starry nights and has a nocturnal environment that is specifically protected for its scientific, natural, or educational value, its cultural heritage, and/or public enjoyment.

-The process to becoming accredited involved a collaborative effort between Southland District Council, Department of Conservation, Stewart Island/Rakiura Community Board, Venture Southland, Rakiura Maori Lands Trust, iwi and the Stewart Island Promotion Association and Venture Southland is overseeing the advancement of the sanctuary, the implementation of Dark Sky principles on Rakiura as specified by the IDA and the promotion of Southland as a top night-sky viewing destination.
+A collaborative partnership between Southland District Council, Department of Conservation, Stewart Island/Rakiura Community Board, Rakiura Maori Lands Trust, iwi, the Stewart Island Promotion Association and Venture Southland is overseeing the advancement of the sanctuary, the implementation of Dark Sky principles on Rakiura as specified by the IDA and the promotion of Southland as a top night-sky viewing destination.